aws-powertools/powertools-lambda-typescript/docs/features/event-handler/bedrock-agents.md

   --8<-- "examples/snippets/event-handler/bedrock-agents/gettingStartedFunctionsTool.ts"
   ```

-  1. The `description` field is optional, but highly recommended in the action group definition.
+  1. The `description` field is optional, but highly recommended in the action group definition so that the LLM can understand what the tool does and how to use it.

 ## Advanced